tarang27/temp--NIPUN-Lakshya/docs/technical-overview.md

 Telemetry keeps track of the user data by capturing “Events” performed by the user.
 These events can be anything such as clicking on a questions answered, total score, clicking on a submit button, number of students selected for spot assesments, how much time they spend on your application etc.

+# Server Requirements

+Target Load for first time Installs (Downloads)

+- Total Users = 200,000
+- Duration = 3 hours = ~11,000 seconds
+- Average Users Count = ~20 Users/Second
+- Average Assessments to download = 100/User [1 time usage]
+- Peak Load = 10000 downloads/second [5x]

+Target Load for Assessment Submission (Uploads)

+- Total Users = 200,000
+- Duration = 3 hours = ~11,000 seconds
+- Average Users Count = ~20 Users/Second
+- Total Assessments taken per day by User = 5
+- Average Load = 200 uploads/second
+- Peak Load = 1000 uploads/second [5x]

+### Horizontal Scaling

+- Downloads

+   A single 8GB, 4 Core VM will be able to handle 300 Assessment Downloads per second.
+With caching it can reach 5k downloads/second.
+So 2 servers of the above configuration should do.
+If used without caching it would require 30 instances of hte server.

+- Uploads

+   A single 8GB, 4 Core VM will be able to handle 120 Assessment Submission/second.
+A cluster of ~9 servers will be required to manage the entire load of the state.

+- Total Cost

+    1,184.51 USD/Month